-When parking on a level surface, you may place the shift lever in PARK first, and then apply the parking brake.
+When parking on a level surface, you may shift the transmission into PARK first, and then apply the parking brake.

-When parking on a hill, apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+When parking on a hill, apply the parking brake before shifting the transmission to PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
 As an added precaution, turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.

 - Never use the PARK position as a substitute for the parking brake.
 Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
 Check by trying to move the shift lever out of PARK with the brake pedal released.
-Make sure the transmission is in PARK before leaving the vehicle. - It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+Make sure the transmission is in PARK before leaving the vehicle.

+• It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
 If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
-You could lose control of the vehicle and hit
+You could lose control of the vehicle and hit someone or something.
+Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.

-- someone or something.
-Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
-As with all vehicles. you should never exit a vehicle while the engine is running.
+• Unintended movement of a vehicle could injure those in or near the vehicle.
+As with all vehicles, you should never exit a vehicle while the engine is running.
 Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the ignition key.
 Once the key is removed, the transmission is locked in PARK, securing the vehicle against unwanted movement.

 - When leaving the vehicle, always remove the ignition key and lock your vehicle.
 Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Chil- - Do not leave the ignition key in or near the vehicle, or in a location accessible to children.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the ignition key in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.